 - Small tables with less than 60 million rows.
 Consider heap tables.

-When you are temporarily landing data in Synapse SQL pool, you may find that using a heap table makes the overall process faster.
+When you are temporarily landing data in dedicated SQL pool, you may find that using a heap table makes the overall process faster.
 This is because loads to heaps are faster than to index tables and in some cases the subsequent read can be done from cache.
 If you are loading data only to stage it before running more transformations, loading the table to heap table is much faster than loading the data to a clustered columnstore table.
 In addition, loading data to a temporary table loads faster than loading a table to permanent storage.
 After data loading, you can create indexes in the table for faster query performance.

 Cluster columnstore tables begin to achieve optimal compression once there is more than 60 million rows.
 For small lookup tables, less than 60 million rows, consider using HEAP or clustered index for faster query performance.

 To create a heap table, simply specify HEAP in the WITH clause:

 CREATE TABLE myTable ( id int NOT NULL, lastName varchar(20), zipCode varchar(6) ) WITH ( HEAP );

 Clustered indexes may outperform clustered columnstore tables when a single row needs to be quickly retrieved.
 For queries where a single or very few row lookup is required to perform with extreme speed, consider a clustered index or nonclustered secondary index.
 The disadvantage to using a clustered index is that only queries that benefit are the ones that use a highly selective filter on the clustered index column.
 To improve filter on other columns, a nonclustered index can be added to other columns.
 However, each index that is added to a table adds both space and processing time to loads.